ProgrammingLanguages.md

 let vs. Type

-Modern programming languages often adopt the syntax of using type annotations, such as let value: Double = 1.0, instead of the traditional approach of double v = 3.0 for several reasons:
+Modern programming languages often adopt the syntax of using type annotations, such as let value: Double = 1.0

 By using type annotations, programming languages gain flexibility in terms of supporting different type systems, including static typing, type inference, and gradual typing.
 Type annotations allow languages to accommodate a wide range of coding styles and preferences while still providing the benefits of explicit type information.